Ice Melting Products That Cause Less Damage To Your Concrete Surfaces

 When you spread sodium chloride or potassium chloride on your driveway or sidewalks, it will keep it free of ice down to about 20 degrees Fahrenheit.
 However, some of the salt-water mix (brine) will eventually seep into the concrete.
 Once the temperature drops below 20 degrees Fahrenheit, this mixture of water and salt will freeze.
 The freezing of this brine will cause the water to expand and therefore cause cracks to appear on the concrete surface.

 The safest product on the market.
-Safe Paw™ is the only 100% salt-free ice melter on the market and it is 100% safe for pets, children, surfaces, and the environment.
+Safe Paw™ ice melt safe for concrete is the only snowmelt product on the market that is 100% safe for pets, children, surfaces, and the environment.
 Safe Paw’s pellets are green to make it easy for consumers to distinguish it from rock salt and salt-based ice melters.
 Safe Paw benefits include:

 - Guaranteed safe for pets and children